Our Verdict

 Anker SOLIX C1000 Wins

 Bottom Line: Anker SOLIX C1000 is the better choice.
-It offers higher base capacity at 1056Wh and faster AC charging in 58 minutes.
+It offers a slightly higher 1056Wh capacity and a significantly faster 58-minute full AC charge time, compared to the EcoFlow Delta 2's 1024Wh and 80-minute charge time (0-100%).

 Key Differences